Female genital mutilation

 - In some societies, FGM is practised by new groups when they move into areas where the local population practice FGM.

-In December 2012, the UN General Assembly accepted a resolution on the elimination of female genital mutilation.
+In December 2012, the UN General Assembly adopted a resolution on the elimination of female genital mutilation.

 In 2010 WHO published a "Global strategy to stop health care providers from performing female genital mutilation" in collaboration with other key UN agencies and international organizations.